Willian-Costa-Servicenow-Developments/Service-Portal/Documentation/Fix Bugs/Falling Widget- 'Portal Config' - Bug.md

 ## Solution

-Go to your thema record and look for something wrongl, like "rgb(0,0,0,0.4)" instead of "rgba(0,0,0,0.4)".
+Go to your thema record and look for something wrong, like "rgb(0,0,0,0.4)" instead of "rgba(0,0,0,0.4)".
 Fix the CSS issues and reload the page.

 Other option is  change a color on Brand Editor.
 So this option will appear